garenaofficia7-design/Evil-_-dev_-ban/README.md

 ## Whatsapp receives the complaint and is verifying it, go to the victim's number, report it 50 times, block 10 times

-## This tool is created by Druzz, it is free to use
+## This tool is created by eviltech, it is free to use

 > **For method more powerful DM**
 > +2349134847118